Philip Humber: Perfect game

 In Humber's 30th career start in MLB, he pitched the 21st perfect game in MLB history against the Seattle Mariners on April 21, 2012.
 It was the third perfect game in White Sox history after those thrown by Charlie Robertson and Mark Buehrle, and the 18th no-hitter in White Sox history.
-It was Humber's second start of the 2012 season and first career complete game.
+It was Humber's second start of the 2012 season and only career complete game.

 Humber was named American League (AL) Player of the Week for the week ending April 22.
 Humber went 1–0 with a 0.63 ERA in 14 1/3 innings while striking out 16 over two starts that week, including the perfect game.
 He received a congratulatory phone call from President Barack Obama, a noted White Sox fan.
 Humber appeared on the Late Show with David Letterman, where he read the "Top Ten List".
 Humber's perfect game will be memorialized with a plaque at the National Baseball Hall of Fame and Museum.

 After the perfect game, Humber struggled.
 He allowed 20 runs in his next three starts across 13 1/3 innings.
 He missed one month of the season due to a right elbow strain.
 Following the acquisition of Francisco Liriano, the White Sox removed Humber from the starting rotation.
 In 26 games (16 starts), Humber went 5–5 with a 6.44 ERA.

 Houston Astros (2013)

-The Houston Astros claimed Humber off waivers on November 30, 2012.
-After being claimed, he signed a one-year, $800,000 contract with the Astros that included a club option for 2013.
+On November 30, 2012, Humber was claimed off waivers by the Houston Astros.
+After being claimed, he signed a one-year, $800,000 contract with the Astros that included a club option for 2014.
 Humber made the Astros' starting rotation at the start of the 2013 season.
 Humber lost his spot in the starting rotation to Érik Bédard after opening the season with an 0–7 record and an ERA of 8.82.
-Humber was designated for assignment on May 12, after his record fell to 0–8 with a 9.59 ERA.
+Humber was designated for assignment on May 12, after his record fell to 0–8 with a 9.59 ERA, he cleared waivers and was sent outright to Triple-A Oklahoma City RedHawks on May 14.
 After pitching in relief for the Oklahoma City RedHawks of the PCL, the Astros selected his contract on August 12, when they traded Wesley Wright to the Tampa Bay Rays.
 On October 3, the Astros declined a $3 million option for 2014, instead paying him his guaranteed $500,000 and releasing him.

 Oakland Athletics

 On November 2, 2013, Humber signed a minor league contract with the Oakland Athletics, with an invitation to spring training.
 The Athletics assigned him to the Sacramento River Cats of the PCL.
+He became a free agent following the season.